Stop #7: Here you will learn about four methods to connect to a wireless network: EagleNet, UNT, EduRoam and ResNet.

 Help Desk Assistance: The UIT Help Desk website has information about the wireless networks available at UNT.
 That information includes how to get started with Eaglenet and UNT wireless services with easy-to-follow configuration instructions.

 NOTE: Students may not connect their own wireless network-serving devices to the University of North Texas and Resnet networks.
-The Network Connection Policy is available at https://policy.unt.edu/policydesc/network-connections-policy-3-11.
+Read more about the UNT Network Connection Policy.

 For more information on the wireless networks available at UNT and UNT System institutions see UNT System Wireless Networking.